mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 % node scripts/togithub.mjs --from=5.1 --to=5.4 --token="<YOUR-TOKEN>"
 ```

 It’s fine, but not good enough.
-We don’t want to copy manually the `token` from
+We don’t want to copy the `token` manually from
 somewhere to our command line each time we want to run the script.
 It would be
 more convenient if the script could read the token by itself.

 A common practice in web projects is to store the secret variables in a file
 `.env` which is added to the `.gitignore` file so we’re sure it won’t be
 committed to GitHub inadvertently.
-Along with this file, an `.env_example` which
+Along with this file, an `.env.example`,
-contains fake values is committed to GitHub and describes what secret variables
+which contains fake values, is committed to GitHub and describes what secret
-the developer should set up to get the project working.
+variables the developer should set up to get the project working.
 The library
 [dotenv](https://www.npmjs.com/package/dotenv) brings this common practice into
 Node.js by providing the variables defined in `.env` through `process.env`: